NATO pulls some troops out of Iraq amid Soleimani flare-up | DW | 07.01.2020

 Romania also said that 14 of its soldiers taking part in the NATO mission would also be "relocated."

-On Sunday, Iraq's parliament voted to expel foreign troops taking part in an anti-Islamic State coalition in response to the deadly drone attack that killed Soleimani as well as a top Iraqi militia commander.
+On Sunday, Iraq's parliament voted to expel foreign troops taking part in the US-led anti-IS coalition in response to the deadly drone attack that killed Soleimani, who headed Iran's elite foreign paramilitary and espionage operation, the Quds Force.
+A top Iraqi militia commander was also killed in the strike.

+The NATO training mission is separate from the US-led coalition in Iraq, which has around 5,200 soldiers stationed in Iraqi bases.

+The US said on Monday it has not yet made a decision to pull troops out of Iraq, although a draft letter sent to the Iraqi government appeared to indicate that plans for a withdrawal were underway.

 rs/msh (dpa, Reuters, AFP)